OPEA Documentation Generation

 ../_images/opea-docs-fork.png

-2. At a command prompt, create a working folder on your development computer and clone your personal docs repository:
+2. At a command prompt, create the top working folder on your development computer and clone your personal docs repository there:

 cd ~